fr0gger03/vsan-scaleio/scaleio-positioning.md

 My goal is to switch from leading with ScaleIO to leading with vSAN instead.
 Randall Gressett (EMC Area Manager for the Southeast) agrees, and has the following strategy:
 1. Lead with VxRAIL and vSAN for vSphere environments – simplest and most tightly integrated HCI solution.
 Period.
 EMC wins.
 2. If Nutanix gains a foothold, relegate them to the non-VMware environment, but make sure it goes in on Dell gear.
 EMC wins.
 3. The customer is truly looking for multihypervisor, scale-out HCI, then lead with ScaleIO.
 EMC Wins.
-a.
-Thus far very few customers actually see this as a need – competitors like Nutanix and Microsoft are playing their cards well… “Well, you won’t always be on VMware, will you?”
+  * Thus far very few customers actually see this as a need – competitors like Nutanix and Microsoft are playing their cards well… “Well, you won’t always be on VMware, will you?”
-b.
-This is false premise - The fact is vSphere is still 80% or more of their customers.
+  * This is false premise - The fact is vSphere is still 80% or more of their customers.
 Don’t let them move the goalposts on you…
 c.
 The implication here is clearly that ScaleIO, seen in this light, is clearly the niche player.